GAYATRI-SIVANI-SUSARLA/Netflix_SQL_Project/README.md

 ```
 **Objective:**  Count the number of content items in each genre.

-### 10.Find each year and the average number of content releases in the United States on Netflix.
+### 10.Find each year and the average number of content releases in the India on Netflix.
 ```sql
 --problem 10 - "Find each year and the average number of content released by India on Netflix.
 --return to top 5 year with the highest average content release "